How managed IT services provide a level-playing field for SMBs to up their tech game

 true

-The global IT managed services market is expected to grow over 8.1% CAGR during 2020-25, according to a 2021 market research by Lenovo and Benori Knowledge Solutions,.
+The global IT managed services market is expected to grow over 8.1 percent CAGR during 2020-25, according to a 2021 market research by Lenovo and Benori Knowledge Solutions.
 The market is expected to touch $329.1 billion in 2025, up from $186 billion in 2019, with the BFSI sector expected to contribute the largest revenue share.
 India’s IT managed services market is expected to touch $12.9 billion in 2025, up from $5.9 billion in 2019.

 Remote working and the heightened need for managed IT services